Table of Contents

 - Rasa (taste on the tongue): Kashaya (Astringent), Katu (Pungent), Tikta (Bitter)

 - Guna (Pharmacological Action): Snigdha (Unctuous), Laghu (Light), Picchal (Slimy)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 Shankhpushpi is tridoshhar and balances Vata, Pitta, and Kapha.
 Shankhpushpi reduces different types of stress, including psychological, chemical and traumatic.
-It has an anti-anxiety, hypotensive and mental function improving property.
+It has an anti-anxiety, hypotensive and mental function improving the property.
 It is a brain tonic and used to treat mental weakness, mental disorders, insanity, to improve memory.

 Brahmi – Bacopa monniera Linn

-Brahmi / Bacopa monnieri (often confused with its close relative Gotu kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
-It is pungent (Katu) after digestion (Vipak) and Cool in potency.
+Brahmi / Bacopa monnieri (often confused with its close relative Gotu Kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
+It is pungent (Katu) after digestion (Vipak) and Cold in potency.
 Brahmi balances Vata, Pitta, and Kapha Dosha.
 It works on seven Dhatu of the body.
 Brahmi is especially beneficial for the mind.
 It is a nervine tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
 In Ayurveda, it is indicated in mental weakness, anxiety, skin disorders, and fever.
 It is a memory vitalizer and nervine tonic.